timmyyuan/Security-Papers/Memory Safety.md

 * **(2015)** Counterfeit Object-oriented Programming: On the Difficult of Preventing Code Reuse Attacks in C++ Applications
 * **(2015)** Readactor: Practical Code Randomization Resilient to Memory Disclosure.
 * **(2013)** Just-In-Time Code Reuse: On the Effectiveness of Fine-Grained Address Space Layout Randomization
 > Since the memory address randomization be well-accepted, multiple memory disclosures has been necessary to craft a ROP attack.
-Based on this observation, the paper programms adversary routines just-in-time to replace the hard code wrote by experienced attackers， which shatters the illusion of fine-grained randomization migitation defences.
+Based on this observation, the paper programms adversary routines just-in-time to replace the hard code wrote by experienced attackers.
+In theory, JIT-ROP shatters the illusion of fine-grained randomization migitation defences.

 ### USENIX Security